Monday and Tuesday

 Image credit (right): David Moore, In Celebration of the New Judith & Norman Alix Art Gallery, 2011, acrylic on paper.
 From the collection of the Judith & Norman Alix Art Gallery

-This exhibit pulled visitors into the past to trace the building’s history and offers an opportunity to celebrate J.S.
+This exhibition pulled visitors into the past to trace the building’s history and offers an opportunity to celebrate J.S.
 Thom, the artist who built the Thom Building (the building the Judith & Norman Alix Art Gallery is currently situated in).
 Original Thom photographs were brought together with artifacts of the era to reconstruct the feeling of his photography studio, which occupied the building well over 100 years ago.

 Image credit: William Ronald, Untitled, 1995; aquacryl and graphite on wove paper.
 From the collection of the Judith & Norman Alix Art Gallery.